Information and Particle Physics: Discussion

 Our information-theoretic framework further suggests that if there is any new physics at higher energies corresponding to a quantum mechanical nonlinearity, then it is simultaneously Lorentz violating.
 We think, as in Ref.\cite{Par2}, that the converse is likely to be true: Lorentz violation implying quantum mechanical nonlinearity.

+We re-iterate that, in this paper, we demanded neither nonlinearity nor Lorentz violation of our Dirac equation extensions: Those properties turned out to be {\it simultaneous consequences} of the conditions [C1]-[C5] imposed within the information-theoretic framework.
+As discussed in Ref.\cite{Par2}, previous studies have treated those phenomena separately, looking at either quantum nonlinearity or Lorentz violation.

 While in Ref.\cite{Ng2} we focused on neutrino oscillations at high energies to probe for quantum nonlinearities, we note that our nonlinear equations might also be useful for precision low energy tests of quantum linearity and violations of Lorentz and CPT symmetries.
 Taking (\ref{eg1}) as an example, one can show that the information measure, in the plane-wave approximation \cite{Ng1}, leads to a modified dispersion relation with an effective mass $m_{eff}=m[1-m^2/(AE)]$.
 The nonlinear effects increase as the energy decreases.
+Of course, if one simply wanted a phenomenological model with such a modified dispersion relation, one could simply replace the usual mass in the linear Dirac equation by the energy-dependent mass, leading to a linear, but highly non-local, equation.
+Clearly one can distinguish such linear models from our nonlinear equations by looking for specific nonlinear effects either at the non-relativistic level \cite{Wei,Wei1,Ng3} or possibly in future neutrino oscillation experiments \cite{Ng2}.

 Another possible application of our results is towards understanding the baryon asymmetry in the universe.
 Our equations suggest a source of CP and CPT violation associated with quantum nonlinearities and Lorentz violation.
 We estimate the relevant energy scale from (\ref{eg1}) as follows: Let $\epsilon$ denote the strength of the nonlinearity represented by $1/A$.
 Since $\epsilon$ has a dimension of length, we compare it with the natural Compton scale, $1/M$, of the linear theory and write $\epsilon \sim f/M$ where $f$ is the dimensionless size of Lorentz violation.
 Thus in the plane wave approximation \cite{Ng2} we approximate the size of the nonlinearity, $F = fE^2/Mc^2$.
 Treating $F$ as a correction to the electron mass $m_e$ \cite{Par2}, and using $f \sim 10^{-31}$ we get $E \sim 10^{12} GeV$ if $M \sim m_e$ and $E \sim 10^{15} GeV$ if $M$ is the electroweak scale which gives masses to the particles.
-For some previous studies using CPT violation to motivate baryogenesis, see Ref.\cite{Ber} and references therein.
+For some previous studies using CPT violation to motivate baryogenesis, see Ref.\cite{Ber,Ber1} and references therein.

 Finally, the approach used here may also be used directly at the non-relativistic level to generate novel information-theoretically motivated nonlinear Schrodinger equations \cite{Ng4}, particularly those that are integrable \cite{Par4}.